victoresende19/phone_book/README.md

 # phone_book

+Autor: Victor Resende

 A program which simulates a phone book.
 The program accepts 10 people, just using vector manipulation in C.